-Sir Isaac Newton FRS (25 December 1642 - 20 March 1726/27)^[a] was an English mathematician, physicist, astronomer, alchemist, theologian, and author who was described in his time as a natural philosopher.
-He was a key figure in the Scientific Revolution and the Enlightenment that followed.
-His pioneering book Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), first published in 1687, consolidated many previous results and established classical mechanics.^{[17][18]} Newton also made seminal contributions to optics, and shares credit with German mathematician Gottfried Wilhelm Leibniz for developing infinitesimal calculus.
+Sir Isaac Newton PRS (25 December 1642 - 20 March $1726/27^{[a]}$ ) was an English mathematician. physicist, astronomer, alchemist, theologian, and author (described in his time as a "natural philosopher") widely recognised as one of the greatest mathematicians and physicists of all time and among the most influential scientists.
+He was a key figure in the philosophical revolution known as the Enlightenment.
+His book Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), first published in 1687, established classical mechanics.
+Newton also made seminal contributions to optics, and shares credit with German mathematician Gottfried Wilhelm Leibniz for developing infinitesimal calculus.

-In the Principia, Newton formulated the laws of motion and universal gravitation that formed the dominant scientific viewpoint for centuries until it was superseded bv the theory of relativity.
+In the Principia, Newton formulated the laws of motion and universal gravitation that formed the dominant scientific viewpoint until it was superseded by the theory of relativity.
 Newton used his mathematical description of gravity to derive Kepler's laws of planetary motion, account for tides, the trajectories of comets, the precession of the equinoxes and other phenomena, eradicating doubt about the Solar System's heliocentricity.
 He demonstrated that the motion of objects on Earth and celestial bodies could be accounted for by the same principles.
 Newton's inference that the Earth is an oblate spheroid was later confirmed by the geodetic measurements of Maupertuis, La Condamine, and others, convincing most European scientists of the superiority of Newtonian mechanics over earlier systems.

 Newton built the first practical reflecting telescope and developed a sophisticated theory of colour based on the observation that a prism separates white light into the colours of the visible spectrum.
 His work on light was collected in his highly influential book Opticks, published in 1704.
 He also formulated an empirical law of cooling, made the first theoretical calculation of the speed of sound, and introduced the notion of a Newtonian fluid.
-In addition to his work on calculus, as a mathematician Newton contributed to the study of power series, generalised the binomial theorem to non<section-header><section-header>
+In addition to his work on calculus, as a mathematician Newton contributed to the study of power series, generalised the binomial theorem to nonexponents. developed a method approximating the roots of a function, and classified most of the cubic plane curves.